elixir-lang/elixir-lang.github.com/getting-started/basic-types.markdown

 42
 ```

+Capture syntax `&()`can also be used for creating anonymous functions.
+This type of syntax will be discussed in Chapter 8.

 ## (Linked) Lists

 Elixir uses square brackets to specify a list of values.
 Values can be of any type: